pAP3R/recur/README.md

 - Added a small `time.sleep(x)` to purchases to help obtain order details, can't remember how long lol
 - Made it dark now, weeeew
 - Added tabulation / table nav
+- Added export for order history
+- Made a table for prices, prevents querying for prices every times the "prices" page loads

 ## Todo: